What resources are available for people who are deaf or hard of hearing?

 • Accessible Phone Services - Relay services enable people with hearing or speech disabilities to place and receive telephone calls.
 From the Canadian Radio-television and Telecommunications Commission (CRTC).

 • Communication Disabilities Access Canada - This page has resources for people who have communication disabilities.
-It includes videos and information about communication rights, as well as guidelines and vocabulary to discuss communication accommodations with businesses and organizations.
+It includes videos and information about communication rights, as well as guidelines and vocabulary for discussing communication accommodations with businesses and organizations.
 From Communication Disabilities Access Canada (CDAC).